-The Company records an asset retirement obligation for the abandonment of oil and natural gas producing properties (see Note 3).
+Prior to the Sale, the Company records an asset retirement obligation for the abandonment of oil and natural gas producing properties (see Note 3).
 The asset retirement obligation is recorded at its estimated fair value on the date that the obligation is incurred, and accretion expense is recognized over time as the discounted liability is accreted to its expected settlement value.
 Fair value is measured using expected future cash outflows, which consider an estimate of the cost to plug and abandon wells (excluding salvage), future inflation rates and is discounted at the Company's credit-adjusted risk-free interest rate.